-This year, the ATO rates are included in Taxation Determination 2014/19: Income Tax: what are the reasonable travel and overtime meal allowance expense amounts for the 2014-15 income year?.
+This year the rates have either remained static or there have been minor increases.
+The ATO rates are included in Taxation Determination 2015/14: Income Tax: what are the reasonable travel and overtime meal allowance expense amounts for the 2015-16 income year?

 The Tribunal sets the Canberra rate for parliamentarians at considerably less than the ATO's reasonable expense amounts rates for Canberra.
 Nevertheless, the Tribunal takes into account increases in the ATO rates, which reflect increases in costs in Canberra, in determining its own Canberra rate.
-The rate the Tribunal is determining this year, \$271, represents a small increase.
+The rate the Tribunal is determining this year, \$273, represents a small increase from the previous rate of \$271.

 The Tribunal has also adjusted the daily expense allowance for parliamentarians from the Australian Capital Territory (and those from adjoining electorates who live within 30 kilometres of Parliament House).
-This has been increased by the same percentage as the increase to the non-resident Canberra rate, and is now \$85.

-Ministers and specified Parliamentary office holders (other than the Prime Minister) also receive a daily expense allowance in certain exceptional circumstances, based on the ATO rate for food, drink and incidentals for the highest paid employees.
-In the ATO Determination, this amount is \$170 (rounded up), and accordingly, the Tribunal has set the allowance in its Determination at \$170.
+This has been increased by the same percentage as the increase to the non-resident Canberra rate from \$85 to \$86.
+Ministers and specified Parliamentary office holders (other than the Prime Minister) are, in exceptional circumstances where the Commonwealth has paid the accommodation costs, entitled to an allowance for meals and incidental costs up to a limit of \$170 per day.
+This limit which is based on the ATO rate for food, drink and incidentals for the highest paid employees has increased to \$173 per day.

-The Prime Minister's rate for accommodation and sustenance for each overnight stay in a place other than an official establishment or the Prime Minister's home base will be set at \$560.
-This is a small increase, which the Tribunal bases on the average adjustments in ATO reasonable expense amounts for the eight capital cities.
+The Prime Minister's rate for accommodation and sustenance for each overnight stay in a place other than an official establishment or the Prime Minister's home base will be set at a limit of \$564.
+This is a small increase from the previous limit of \$560, which the Tribunal bases on the average adjustments in ATO reasonable expense amounts for the eight capital cities.